 This article has also been published at Visit Greenland.

 How to get to Ittoqqortoormiit

 Getting to Ittoqqortoormiit is not easy or cheap.
-From Reykjavik and Akureyri in Iceland, there are 1-2 weekly flights to Nerlerit Inaat (airicelandconnect.com), from where you fly onwards by helicopter the last 40 km to the heliport in Ittoqqortoormiit (airgreenland.com).
+From Akureyri in Iceland, there are 1-2 weekly flights to Nerlerit Inaat (norlandair.is), from where you fly onwards by helicopter the last 40 km to the heliport in Ittoqqortoormiit (airgreenland.com).
 The airport in Nerlerit Inaat consists of a 1000 m long gravel track and was built in 1985 by an American company that searched in vain for oil in the area.